Massive photons: an infrared regularization scheme for lattice QCD+QED

-Shell-shell and shell-point correlation functions were estimated using a single measurement per configuration, with a randomly chosen spacetime source location.
-Following \cite{Blum:2007cy}, we average observables over $+e$ and $-e$ on a configuration-by-configuration basis in order to exactly cancel off the $\calO(e)$ contributions to statistical noise.
-Mass differences due to electromagnetic effects can be determined from the late-time dependence of single hadron correlation functions $C^A(\tau)$ and $C^B(\tau)$, by studying the plateau region of an {\it effective mass difference} $\Delta M^{AB}_\textrm{eff}(\tau) = M^A_\textrm{eff}(\tau) - M^B_\textrm{eff}(\tau)$.
+{\bf Analysis and results --} Shell-shell and shell-point correlation functions were estimated using a single measurement per configuration, with a randomly chosen spacetime source location.
+Following Ref.~\cite{Blum:2007cy}, we average observables over $+e$ and $-e$ on each configuration in order to exactly cancel off the $O(e)$ contributions to statistical noise.
+Mass differences due to electromagnetic effects can be determined from the late-time dependence of the single hadron correlation functions $C^A(\tau)$ and $C^B(\tau)$, by studying the plateau region of an {\it effective mass difference} $\Delta M^{AB}_\textrm{eff}(\tau) = M^A_\textrm{eff}(\tau) - M^B_\textrm{eff}(\tau)$.
 By exploiting the correlations between $A$ and $B$, we are able extract a clear signal for the mass difference.
 For the nucleons, we consider a generalized effective mass formula of the form:

 which neglects the backward propagation of states on a lattice of finite temporal extent $T$.
 For mesons, we account for the backward propagating state by considering a generalized effective mass formula of the form: